-- New data that we need to continue to analyze alongside other local data of our Numeracy 7 and 8 assessments. - From local assessment data, focus on core numeracy strategies in Math 8 and Math 9 courses to ensure foundational numeracy skills are learned. continued on next page
+- The grade 10 numeracy assessment is new so we need to continue to analyze this data alongside other local data from Numeracy 7 and 8 assessments. - From local assessment data, focus on core numeracy strategies in Math 8 and Math 9 courses to ensure foundational numeracy skills are learned continued on next page

-- We are continuing to explore ways to teach numeracy across the curriculum and increase student engagement in these provincial assessments. - Provide professional learning opportunities for teachers to teach numeracy across the curriculum. - Curriculum mapping/prioritization of the numeracy skills: - To ensure a mastery of the core numeracy essentials - To ensure consistency across the district - Support successful elementary to secondary transition - Building Gr 7 (elementary) and Gr 8 (secondary) collaborative networks - To ensure consistency across a family of schools
+- We are continuing to explore ways to teach numeracy across the curriculum and increase student engagement in these provincial assessments. - Provide professional learning opportunities for teachers to teach numeracy across the curriculum - Curriculum mapping/prioritization of the numeracy skills: - To ensure a mastery of the core numeracy essentials - To ensure consistency across the district - · Support successful elementary to secondary transition. - Building Grade 7 (elementary) and Grade 8 (secondary) collaborative networks - To ensure consistency across a family of schools